hananather/hananather.github.io/_posts/2020-09-14-Car-Collisions-in-Ottawa.md

 ---

-# Visualizing and Understanding the Data
+# Part Two: Visualizing and Understanding the Data

 Before we move forward with analysis, one crucial fact to note is we can not draw any causal conclusions based on this analysis.
 There could be other factors that affect the data.